Brody-Lab/boydmeredith_GitHubWorkflow_TipsAndTricks/README.md

 I started using a workflow at the end of my PhD and found it incredibly helpful not just for maintaining my code, but for identifying and addressing scientific questions in my project.
 The contours of this workflow were suggested to me by Brody Lab alum Alex Piet, so eternal thanks to him for that.

 Steps:
-1. Create a project board by going to github.com/\<username\>?tab\=projects and choose the board layout.
+1. **Create a project board** by going to github.com/\<username\>?tab\=projects and choose the board layout.
 The automatic configuration will be 3 lists, "To Do", "In Progress", "Done."

-2. Create a To Do List
+2. **Create a To Do List** in your project board

     To create a To Do Item: